BenYoungLab/GNN-AE/README.md

 make
 ```

-3. Execute the following command to run the experiment over the Yeast dataset (the necessary pre-computed data produced by the offline process is already stored in the data directory).
+3. Execute the following command to run the experiment over the Yeast dataset (or the Syn-WS dataset) (the necessary pre-computed data produced by the offline process is already stored in the data directory).

 ```
-./gnnae yeast
+./gnnae yeast (or ./gnnae ws)
 ```

 ## Key Parameters